-- a joint stock company (Vakuutusosakeyhtiö) - a mutual company (Keskinäinen Vakuutusyhtiö) - a mutual insurance association (Vakuutusyhdistys) - a European Company (Eurooppayhtiö)
+- a joint stock company (Vakuutusosakeyhtiö) - a mutual company (Keskinäinen Vakuutusyhtiö) - an insurance association (Vakuutusyhdistys) - a European Company (Eurooppayhtiö)

 Insurers with a cooperative legal form are not foreseen in Finland and thus there are no cooperative insurance companies.
-However, there are subsidiaries of cooperative banks or cooperative-controlled groups active in the Finnish market, which are classified in this report as definition 3 insurers.
+However, there are subsidiaries of cooperative banks or cooperative-controlled groups active in the Finnish market, which are classified in this report as mutual/cooperative-type insurers.

-A life insurance undertaking can also carry out the non-life classes of accident and health insurance.6 Similarly, non-life undertakings that carry out only accident and health insurance can provide life insurance.7
+A life insurance undertaking can also carry out the non-life classes of accident and sickness insurance.
+Similarly, non-life undertakings that carry out only accident and sickness insurance can provide life insurance.